Business Case

 The collateralized purchasing power investment initiates via the application or via a card payment terminal (enabled with the necessary feature to initiate a CPPI payment request) upon users requests.
 When requested the CPPI initiates a geared exchange investment using the commodity and/or service, as collateral (in favor of the financial operator).
 The financial operator has full collateralization up till the point of where the principal balance is fully repaid.
 This takes place in process III of the application.

-The First step of the investment process kicks in, when the CPPI application receives a debit transfer request in a fiat currency (pre-approved by its financial authority to make use of a CPPI functionality (local conditions might restrict or expand the CPPI usability)).
-The currency is always the denominated currency in use with the account linked to the specific payment card presented as payment method.
-If the currency is listed as approved in the CPPI gateway application the financial operator then adds a percentage fee (service fee) in the same fiat currency that serves as the denominated currency in account for the specific payment card in use.
-An amount equal to that of the amount of the outstanding balance needed to cover the full balance due on the card payment transaction reserved for payment in the user’s card payment account.
-Then the Second step initiates, and the debt is transferred in a 1:1 exchange rate transaction that initiates and issues a flash credit note on the corresponding amount credited to the CPPI application internal “XXX-FLA Credit Exchange Account”.
-The two steps in process I are highlighted (FF0050) in the CPPI transaction account balance sheets illustration below:
+The First step of the investment process kicks in, when the CPPI application receives a request for credit in a fiat denominated currency (pre-approved by its financial authority to make use of a CPPI functionality (local conditions might restrict or expand the CPPI usability)).
+The requesting currency is the card payment account currency, not the currency in use for the actual card payment transaction (if different).
+If the request currency is approved with the corresponding governing authority of currency, the request offsets the demand, initiating the actual instrument in the CPPI application and the financial operator then adds a percentage fee (service fee), now in the in the fiat currency that serves as the denominated currency for the card payment transaction.
+An amount equal to that of the amount of the outstanding balance needed (equal to the demand amount) to cover the full balance due on the card payment transaction, is then reserved via the merchant on the user’s payment card to assure the payee the full balance due post completion of the CPPI.
+Then the Second step initiates, and the demand is credited to the “XXX-HYB credit exchange & Investment account!.
+This initiates the issuing of a hybrid credit note on the corresponding amount equal to that just credited to the CPPI application internal “XXX-HYB credit exchange & investment account”.

-The amount must always be equal to that of the amount (all fees included) required to cover the outstanding balance (now including all fees), in the payment transaction.
-Note: It is paramount that any fees that the financial operator (or any other third party service providers needs added) are added prior to issuing of the hybrid currency, so that the grand total amount issued (in FLA) equals to that of the amount needed to cover the outstanding balance in the payment transaction (all incurring fees included).
-Any fees, interest or similar instrument added post the first step, will generate a positive balance post repayment of the principal balance and the application will run incomplete when trying to balance the principal balance in the final step of process II, making the initiation of process III impossible until the principal account balance is zero.
+The amount must always be equal to that of the total amount of the principal (that is the total all fees and the outstanding balance needed for the card payment transaction to complete).
+Note: It is paramount that any fees that the financial operator (or any other third party service providers needs added) are added prior to issuing of the hybrid currency, so that the grand total amount issued (in HYB) equals to that of the amount needed to cover the outstanding balance in the payment transaction and incurring fees.
+Any fees, interest or similar instrument added post the first step, will generate a positive balance post repayment of the principal balance and the application will run incomplete when trying to balance the principal balance in the final step of process II, making the release of the demanded credit to the payor, initiating in process III, impossible until the principal account balance is zero.

 The above screenshot is from a gearing example and has no relation to this business case other than exemplification of the existence of what is the closest related multiplication factor for the collateralized purchase investment instrument to have successful operations.

-An internal exchange transfer with the CPPI accounts on half of the available balance in the Investment Credit & Exchange Account (fx HYB <-- USD) at an exchange rate of one (without gearing) is then initiated and sent to the internal CPPI reconciliation settlement account (denominated in the HYB) within the CPPI application that fully repays the principal and brings the balance in this account back to zero.
+An internal exchange transfer then initiates in the CPPI application from the “credit & exchange account” on half of the available balance from the Investment (in fx HYB <-- USD), at an exchange rate of one (without gearing) and is sent to the internal CPPI “reconciliation settlement account” (denominated in HYB) within the application.
+This fully repays the principal and brings the balance in the account back to zero.
+Note, that the reconciliation process takes place before the credit disbursement process initiates.
+This is to release and enable the payor to obtain acquisition of the collateral, that initiates on the conclusion of process III.

-An external transfer on the last half of the available balance is then prepared (the investment surplus as the result of process I) and sent from the Credit & Investment Exchange Account to the Card Payment Account of the payee in a direct credit transfer.
-When the credit transfer is complete the payee now has enough funds available in account to initiate a second card payment attempt completing the payment transaction successfully.
+An external transfer on the last half of the available balance is then prepared (the investment surplus as a result of process I) and sent from the “credit exchange account” to the payment card account of the payor as a direct card reimbursement credit transfer.
+At the moment this transfer completes the payor now has enough funds available in account to initiate a second card payment attempt completing the payment transaction successfully.
+The service fee for the financial operator of the CPPI service is then transferred from the “credit exchange account” to the internal “CPPI non-interest revenue account” of the financial operator.
+Note: The revenue obtained in this account is then part of the equity held on the total balance sheets of the financial operator.

-The instrument is linked and initiated via any payment application or through a card payment terminal with a merchant, with the required built- in function either built into the actual terminal or through a datalink to the CPPI, in for example retail stores.
-A terminal with a built-in CPPI component could be an advantage in case of connectivity disturbances as a CPPI part of the software in the payment terminal.
+Note: The operational CPPI instrument is intended to have compatibility and functionality that enables the application to be linked and initiated via any payment application or through a card payment terminal at a merchant, with either built in CPPI functionality in the actual card payment terminal or through a datalink to the CPPI application, in for example retail stores.
+A terminal with a built-in CPPI component could be an advantage in case of connectivity disturbances as a CPPI would be part of the software installed on the card payment terminal.

 Future potential customer base